shenwei356/LexicMap/docs/content/usage/search.md

   -h, --help                           help for search -d, --index string                   ► Index directory created by "lexicmap index".
   -w, --load-whole-seeds               ► Load the whole seed data into memory for faster search.
+  -e, --max-evalue float               ► Maximum evalue of a HSP segment. (default 10)
       --max-open-files int             ► Maximum opened files.
 It mainly affects candidate subsequence extraction.
 Increase this value if you have hundreds of genome batches or have multiple queries, and do not forgot to set a